-If you use Google Drive (or Box, or Dropbox Paper, etc.) for your documents, and don't know what to bring into Guru, this article helps you determine when to use Guru's Knowledge Sync.
+If you use Zendesk, Confluence, or Salesforce for your documentation and don't know what to bring into Guru, this article helps you determine when to use Guru's Knowledge Sync.

 When to sync knowledge

 Sometimes it doesn't make sense to bring the document into Guru, but that shouldn't stop you from accessing it from Guru!
 Examples of when you might sync knowledge into Guru:

 Sales Assets: customer-facing case studies, presentations, white papers, etc.

 Analyst Research: Reports like this are often licensed and must not be altered.

 Research Document: Ephemeral documentation showing why a decision was made.